lukehaas/Scrollify/README.md

 The current method returns the current section as a jQuery object.

+`$.scrollify.currentIndex()`

+The currentIndex method returns the current section index, starting at 0.

 `$.scrollify.disable()`

 The disable method turns off the scroll snap behaviour so that the page scroll like normal.